 AI systems are typically predictive in nature and are capturing associations and correlations in data, not causal processes that generated the data.
 More specifically, in most applications of AI systems we use data \textbf{X} and $Y$ to estimate a function $f$, which in turn is used to generate predictions $\hat{Y}$ for new instances.
 No underlying theoretical causal model for function $f$ is assumed.
 Moreover, $f$ is not expected to adequately capture the underlying (causal) processes or real-world mechanisms that generated the data used for training and estimation.
 It is thus entirely possible that explanations for predictions $\hat{Y}$ that comprise of (changes) in features \textbf{X} have no clear causal connection (when, for example, \textbf{X} contains heavily engineered features) or have an anti-causal relationship, where $Y$ is a cause of some \textbf{X}.
-Furthermore, due to regularization it is possible that some of the really causal \textbf{X} are left out or their impact on estimating $\hat{Y}$ is reduced \cite{del2021prediction}.
+Furthermore, due to regularization it is possible that some of the actually causal \textbf{X} are left out or their impact on estimating $\hat{Y}$ is reduced \cite{del2021prediction}.
 One should then be careful when using AI systems and explanations of their predictions not to misinterpret AI systems in a causal manner and be wary of their limits \cite{medium_2021,molnar2020pitfalls}.
 This, however, may be easier said then done, particularly in the case of CF explanations of AI systems' predictions.
-If people naturally associate CF with causal reasoning they may be especially prone to slipping into causal interpretations of AI systems results when they are presented with CF explanations.
-As a consequence, they may form an (unjustified) mental model of the causal structure of the world or the underlying processes that generated the data.
-In other words, it may lead the recipients of CF explanations to form disingenuous and over attributive perspectives with respect to these systems.
+CFs explanations normally assume that the change in feature values maps onto the actions in the real world.
+This implies that CFs explanation ought to incorporate a causal mechanism that would allow the person receiving the explanation to meaningfully intervene in the real world \cite{barocas2020hidden}.
+Some work on incorporating the real-world causal relationships in CF explanations has been done \cite{karimi2020model,karimi2020survey}, however the vast majority of CF explanation generation algorithms do not account for the causal structure of the world \cite{verma2020counterfactual}.